ghost-goblin/CySA/part3.md

      - Exploit techniques
 - File system
 - User and entity behavior analytics (UEBA)
+   + A system that can provide automated identification of suspicious activity by user accounts and computer hosts

 ## Network
 - Uniform Resource Locator (URL) and domain name system (DNS) analysis
    + **Percent encoding** allows a user-agaent to submit any safe or unsafe character (or binary data) to the server within the URL (encodeing unreserved characters)